Kodiak Shield Roofing

 Tear-Off vs. Overlay

 The first fork is full tear-off versus adding another layer over existing roofing.
-Overlay is cheaper in the short term and reduces labor and disposal.
+Overlay can reduce short-term labor and disposal cost.
 It also hides the deck, conceals damage, adds weight, and shortens the life of the new roof.
 Most quality-oriented specifications assume a full tear-off.
-If a quote does not state this explicitly, the decision has been made for you—often in the direction of lower cost and higher long-term risk.
+If a quote does not state this explicitly, the decision has been made for you, often in the direction of lower cost and higher long-term risk.

 Underlayment, Ventilation, and Flashings